In Europe Windows of houses before Christmas are often decorated with lamps. In some parts of Germany these lamps are particularly beautiful.

 How to keep

 The lamp is made of high quality plywood with a thickness of 4 mm.
-Sent unassembled.
+Sent unassembled and without painting.
 There is nothing complicated in the Assembly.
 It is recommended as a blank for self-painting.
-Powered by 3 "finger" AA batteries.
+Powered by 2 "finger" AA batteries.
 Electrician included (without batteries).